-T-Mobile at CES 2013: No-contract Unlimited Nationwide 4G Data, HD Voice and new Galaxy S III with LTEAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile at CES 2013: No-contract Unlimited Nationwide 4G Data, HD Voice and new Galaxy S III with LTEAlex Wagner - Editorial Director of News and Content

 Tonight was T-Mobile's time to shine in the CES 2013 spotlight, and the carrier took the opportunity to announce several big pieces of news.
 There's an awful lot of news to digest here, so we'll break it all down bullet point style for you:

 - First up, the magenta operator confirmed that it'll begin offering its Unlimited Nationwide 4G Data plan with no contract starting tomorrow, Jan.
 9. The plan originally launched in September 2012, and since then T-Mo says that it's been extremely popular with consumers, with 46 percent of new subscribers in December 2012 signing up for the rate plan.
 The no-contract Unlimited Nationwide 4G Data plan will cost $70 per month and will give customers a bottomless bucket of data with no caps or overages.
 To help celebrate the arrival of the no contract Unlimited Nationwide 4G Data plan, T-Mobile will knock the price of the LG Optimus L9 down to $199.99 with no contract required on Jan.
 9.